 Now surgery can be applied to alter the normal map to a rational homotopy equivalence if and only if the map has a vanishing surgery obstruction, which lives in the $L$ group

-See \cite{mh}.
-The obstruction vanishes in its $\Z$ summand if and only if the signature $\sigma(M)=\sigma(X)$, which is equivalent to condition (i) since
+(see Milnor-Husmoller \cite{mh}).
+The obstruction vanishes in its $\Z$-summand if and only if the signature $\sigma(M)=\sigma(X)$, which is equivalent to condition (i), since

-Condition (ii) requires the rational intersection form of $X$ to be a direct sum of $\langle1\rangle$'s and $\langle-1\rangle$'s, which guarantees the obstruction vanishes in its $\Z_2$ and $\Z_4$ summands in $L_{n}(\Q)$.
-This finished the outline of the proof of Theorem \ref{2}. \end{proof}
+Condition (ii) requires the rational intersection form of $X$ to be a direct sum of $\langle1\rangle$'s and $\langle-1\rangle$'s, which guarantees the obstruction vanishes in the $\Z_2$ and $\Z_4$ summands of $L_{n}(\Q)$.
+This finishes the outline of the proof of Theorem \ref{bs}. \end{proof}

-\begin{remark} One can also ask the existence of any closed topological or piecewise linear manifold realizing the rational homotopy type of projective planes.
-The Realization Theorem \ref{2} still works for the $PL$ or $TOP$ category by changing the word ``smooth'' in condition (iii) to PL or topological. \\ \end{remark}
+\begin{remark} One can also ask about the existence of a closed topological or piecewise-linear manifold realizing the rational homotopy type of projective planes.
+The realization theorem \ref{bs} still works for the $PL$ or $TOP$ category by changing the word ``smooth'' in condition (iii) to PL or topological. \\ \end{remark}